 First and foremost, prepare yourself for a culture shock!
 Many seasoned travelers are amazed when they first visit Egypt and find that it is unlike any other country that they have previously visited.
 These tips are a culmination of personal experiences, customer questions, and reviews.
 They are put in place to assist you during your stay and make you aware of what to expect.
 While we recognize the contribution that guidebooks and websites such as Lonely Planet contribute to tourism and historical reference, there are some concepts that are inadvertently left out or poorly expressed.
 It is for that reason that this comprehensive list exists – we want to make sure that there are no misconceptions about how to navigate the country and communicate with the people of Egypt.

 • Egypt is a Muslim country.
 Respecting their culture and faith is paramount to your successful interaction with the people who live there.
 A more conservative approach to interpersonal behavior is required.

-• Get your entry visa at your destination airport; it often works out cheaper than getting it in your home country.
+• Get your entry visa at your destination airport against $25; it often works out cheaper than getting it in your home country.

 • Your duty free goods must be purchased within 48 hours after arrival.

 • Be careful when crossing roads – Egyptians drive on the right side.
 Take special care in Cairo, where the traffic is a lot busier than in other Egyptian cities – especially outside the Egyptian museum.

 • While taxis can be hailed while walking along the street, the better practice is to use one that is reserved for you via the concierge at the hotel you are staying in.
 The hotels in the area form relationships with specific companies and can provide you with a better deal than what you might be able to get on your own.